1966 Maine gubernatorial election

-This was the last gubernatorial election in Maine in which a non-incumbent candidate won with a majority of the vote, until Janet Mills won with 50.8% of the vote in 2018.
+This was the most recent gubernatorial election in Maine in which a non-incumbent candidate won with a majority of the vote, until Democrat Janet Mills won with 50.89% of the vote in 2018.
 As of 2022, Reed is the most recent incumbent governor to lose re-election; all succeeding Governors have been re-elected, with the exception of James B. Longley, who did not run for re-election in 1978, holding himself to a one-term promise.